This post was last updated in June 2023 to align with Drupal 7’s most recent end-of-life date of January 2025.

 Kanopi is a certified Drupal migration partner and can help with your migration needs.

-With Drupal 7’s end-of-life date extended to November of 2022 and Drupal 8’s end-of-life coming sooner this November of 2021, it’s safe to assume that most Drupal 7 users will be skipping Drupal 8 and heading straight to Drupal 9.
+With Drupal 7’s end-of-life date extended to January 2025 and Drupal 8’s end-of-life coming sooner this November of 2021, it’s safe to assume that most Drupal 7 users will be skipping Drupal 8 and heading straight to Drupal 9.

 Both Drupal 8 and 9 (and likely the versions after) significantly shifted the way content and configuration are organized.
 Instead of the traditional route of simply applying an update to your existing Drupal 7 site, you’ll have to migrate all of your data to a brand new Drupal 9 site.